Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Introduction

+In this work, we focus on developing an AI-DSS for MV in the ICU using Offline RL.
+To ensure clinical relevance and practical deployability, we engage in close collaboration with clinicians and technical experts from multiple hospitals.
+This process shaped the identification of appropriate patient cohorts, the problem formulation, and the selection of state representations, action spaces, reward structures, and evaluation methodologies.
+This paper addresses several critical technical challenges from prior studies and highlights important concerns for real-world deployment.
+Our contributions are as follows:

+\paragraph{C1.} We introduce a reward based on ventilator-free days (VFD) combined with physiological parameter safe ranges, which better aligns with the goal of reducing VILI.
+Previous work focused on optimizing MV using sparse rewards based on mortality.
+However, prior medical studies \cite{torrini2021prediction,silva2015mechanisms} indicate that mortality alone can be a poor endpoint for evaluating MV interventions.
+We also show how multi-objective optimization can select a reward function that balances the contributions of different clinically relevant objectives.

-\paragraph{C2.} Previous studies often restrict the number of discrete actions because the action space grows exponentially with the number of dimensions.
-We show a simple approach to reduce the action space and combine it with optimization from prior research \cite{tang2023leveragingfactoredactionspaces}.
-It enables an increase in the number of actions while enhancing safety.
+\paragraph{C2.} Previous studies often restrict the number of MV settings because the discrete-action space grows exponentially with the number of settings.
+We show a simple approach to reduce the action space and adopt an additive factored critic \cite{tang2023leveragingfactoredactionspaces}.
+This explicitly removes dangerous actions and reduces critic variance improving safety and performance.

-\paragraph{C3.} MV has both continuous and discrete settings (actions).
-To avoid the pitfalls of discretizing continuous actions, we demonstrate how to adapt SOTA offline RL algorithms namely IQL and EDAC, while enabling them to operate directly on hybrid action spaces.
+\paragraph{C3.} MV has both continuous and discrete settings.
+To avoid the pitfalls of discretizing continuous settings, we demonstrate how to adapt SOTA offline RL algorithms, namely Implicit Q-Learning (IQL) and Ensemble-Diversified Actor-Critic (EDAC), to handle (continuous and discrete) action spaces natively.

 \paragraph{C4.} Previous methods simplify continuous actions by discretizing them.
 However, during inference, these discrete outputs are converted back into continuous values using fixed rules or by clinicians selecting a value from the predicted bin based on their expertise.
 Our experiments show that this reconstruction introduces a distribution shift, potentially causing the learned policy to operate in regions where predictions are highly uncertain.